MathiasGruber/TheNinjaRPG/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: ''
+labels: ""
 assignees: MathiasGruber
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+It is very important to provide AS MUCH context as possible; the issue should be described as if the person solving the issue does not play the game or have any context.
+Also always only report one bug report at a time.

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'